stephanschorer/steamonlinetimetracker/README.md

 - One that starts the process in the background (we will name it **SteamIdler**)
 - One that stops the process if you exit Steam (we will name it **SteamIdlerExit**)

-But before you can create the task, you will need to enable the logging for application starts/stops:
+But before you can create the tasks, you will need to enable the logging for application starts/stops:
 1. Start and enter secpol.msc into the Run box
 2. Navigate to Local Policies/Audit Policy
 3. Double Click Audit process tracking and enable Success